microsoft/aed-content-nasa-su20/PythonBasicsModule/2-Comments.md

 >5

 > [!NOTE]
-> You are not expected to know what the code below does, it is used solely for the purpose to show comments
+> You are not expected to know what the code below does, it is used solely for the purpose of showing comments.

-Another great use of comments is to add TODOs to let you know what still needs to be done.
+Another great use of comments is to add TODO's to let you know what still needs to be done.
 In this example the comment is reminding a developer to finish a piece of code at a later time.

 ```python
 # TODO Finish analyze space rock function